thanos-io/thanos/docs/components/receive_route.md

     }
 ]
 ```
-With such configuration, router listens for remote write on `<ip>10908/api/v1/receive` and will forward to the correct receiver in hashring
+With such configuration, the router will listen for remote write requests on `<ip>10908/api/v1/receive` and will forward to the correct receiver in the hashring
 for tenancy and replication.

 ## Flags

-[embedmd]:# (flags/receive.txt $)
+[embedmd]:# (flags/receive-route.txt $)
 ```$
 usage: thanos receive-route [<flags>]